Deconstruction

 Starting in October 2022, Seattle Public Utilities, along with SDCI, started a pilot deconstruction incentive program to increase deconstruction projects and build familiarity with the process, gather data, and identify innovations.
 Deconstruction has multiple benefits such as reduced greenhouse gas emissions, reduced waste disposal, job creation, reduced stormwater pollution, and reuse of valuable building materials.

-• Are residential, wood-framed buildings
+- Are wood-framed buildings

-• Must use an approved deconstruction contractor
+- Must use an approved deconstruction contractor

-• Require a demolition permit before work begins.
-Projects classified as alterations are not eligible
+- Require a demolition permit before work begins.
+Projects classified as alterations are not eligible.

-• Historic landmarks are eligible, however, additional criteria will apply
+- Historic landmarks are eligible, however, additional criteria will apply

 Fill out a brief application to be included in the pilot.
 Applications will be reviewed and selected within approximately 7 business days from application date.